Sulemani Keeda: Plot

 In this slacker bro-mantic comedy, writing partners Dulal and Mainak dream of shaking up the Bollywood film industry in India with their script Sulemani Keeda (Hindi street slang for "Pain in the Ass").
 When they're being rejected by producers who refuse to read their script, they lurk around bookstores and poetry slams shamelessly hitting on girls.
-They find some hope when the drug addled, cat-obsessed Gonzo Kapoor, the son of a famous B movie producer, hires them to write an art house film billed as "Tarkovsky with orgies" for his directorial debut.
+They find some hope when the drug-addled, cat-obsessed Gonzo Kapoor, the son of a famous B-movie producer, hires them to write an arthouse film billed as "Tarkovsky with orgies" for his directorial debut.
 All seems well until Dulal meets Ruma, a beautiful photographer who makes him question his choice to sell out.